smsaut3344/LACR-Theory/README.md

 ## 🌍 English Version

 ### 🌌 Overview
 This project introduces a new computational cosmology paradigm that eliminates the need for the "Dark Matter" particle hypothesis and standard artificial parameter tuning.
-By introducing the absolute geometric constants derived from the discrete $O_h$ point group (order 48) and a non-minimal conformal coupling Lagrangian, **the Wen Dafang (WDF) theory unifies three major physical scales (Galaxies, Cluster Collisions, and the CMB) under a strict "Zero Free-Parameter" constraint.**
+By introducing the absolute geometric constants derived from the discrete $O_h$ point group (order 48) and a non-minimal conformal coupling Lagrangian, **the Wen Dafang (WDF) theory unifies physical scales from the Quantum level to Galaxies, Cluster Collisions, and the CMB under a strict "Zero Free-Parameter" constraint.**

 This repository contains the mathematical derivations, the core physical engine (`wdf_engine.py`), and the automated blind-test pipeline (`run_blind_test.py`) for cross-scale verification.

 ### 🎯 Key Breakthroughs
-The WDF engine successfully closes the following observational deficits without introducing any per-object free parameters:
+The WDF engine successfully closes the following observational deficits without introducing any empirical free parameters:

 1. **Zero-Tuning Fit for SPARC (Galactic Scale):** Utilizing a 4th-order geometric skeleton $(1 + x^{-2})^{0.25}$ and an absolute boundary constant $a_0 = 10^{-9.92}$, it perfectly fits the Radial Acceleration Relation (RAR) of 175 galaxies.
 It naturally reduces to General Relativity in strong fields, yielding a mean absolute residual of `0.1229 dex`.
 2. **Extreme Cluster Collisions (Cluster Scale):** Based on the symmetry-breaking constants $c_1$ and $c_2$ rigidly derived from the $O_h$ group, it accurately reproduces the anomalous mass redistribution in the Bullet Cluster (anisotropic separation) and Abell 520 (isotropic congestion) purely through geometric topological projection.
 3. **CMB High-Frequency Blind Test (Microscopic Scale):** When multipole moments cross discrete fractal mapping points (e.g., harmonics of $O_h=48$ and structural ratios like $\ell \sim 1836$), the engine physically triggers a high-frequency Phase Shift, successfully suppressing electromagnetic leakage and closing the acoustic peaks without perturbative fluid free variables.
+4. **Pure Geometric Derivation of Fundamental Constants (Quantum Scale):** Completely abandoned phenomenological fitting to derive the Proton/Electron Mass ratio ($12^3 + 108 = 1836$) via 3D fractal recursive folding, and the Fine Structure Constant ($\alpha^{-1} \approx 136.980$) via topological homology correction, rigidly anchoring mass and interaction strength to the $O_h=48$ group baseline.

 ### ⚙️ The Action Principle (Wen Dafang's Equation)
 All code logic in this pipeline is strictly varied from the following non-linear conformal coupled Lagrangian action: